 Movement disorders is a term used to describe a group of neurological (affecting the nervous system) conditions that impact a patient’s movements.
 Depending on the specific disorder, its stage and severity, and a variety of other factors, a patient may experience a range of movement difficulties, including a lack of fluency and/or speed (dyskinesia), loss of and/or slowed voluntary movement (hypokinemia), and involuntary movements (hyperkinesia).

-- Parkinson’s disease – This is the most common form of Parkinsonism, which is a group of motor system diseases.
-It is a degenerative disorder that progresses slowly and is caused by the loss of dopamine-producing brain cells.
+- Parkinson’s disease – Is a degenerative disorder that progresses slowly and is caused by the loss of dopamine-producing brain cells.